 Even without a firmly defined style, there are certain things you can expect from a traditional house’s floor plans which are, shall we say, “traditional.”
 These homes most always have two stories, with defined living and dining rooms on the first floor, bedrooms on the second, and a basement down below.

 The exterior of a traditional-style home is warm and inviting, and their unique mix of historic architecture styles gives them a serene, classical beauty.
-Rooflines and simple and unobtrusive, and almost always feature at least one front-facing gable.
+Rooflines are simple and unobtrusive, and almost always feature at least one front-facing gable.
 Windows can be of any style but are most always symmetrically spaced around the house.
 Some traditional homes will have a large covered porch supported by columns, but more frequently, the design will not include a functional front porch.

 The most common materials used for the exterior of traditional-style homes are stone, stucco, and brick.
 Most older traditional homes are constructed entirely from brick; newer ones may use brick only for the exterior, framing, and building the house with contemporary building materials.
 That being said, homeowners and architects are free to use any sort of siding they'd like, and in any color they so choose.

 Because there are no firm guidelines regarding the size and shape of these houses, traditional-style homes can range from simple starter homes with modest footprints, to large, expansive mansions with state-of-the-art amenities and defined spaces for modern needs, like home offices and gyms.